Fall Brawl '93: War Games: Main event matches

 In the penultimate match of the event, Ric Flair defended the International World Heavyweight Championship against Rick Rude.
 Flair applied the Figure Four Leglock during the early moments of the match but Rude avoided it by grabbing the ropes.
 Flair then applied an armbar to injure Rude's arm until Rude gained momentum.
 Rude constantly teased Flair's maid Fifi at ringside throughout the match, which lead to Fifi ultimately going to the backstage near the end of the match.
 Flair attempted to apply a Figure Four Leglock on Rude but Rude hit him with a pair of brass knuckles to win the title.

-In the WarGames match, The Shockmaster made his in-ring debut in WCW as the tag team partner of The Superpowers (Sting and Davey Boy Smith) and Dustin Rhodes against The Masters of the Powerbomb (Sid Vicious and Vader) and Harlem Heat (Kole and Kane).
+In the WarGames match, The Shockmaster made his in-ring debut in WCW as the tag team partner of The Superpowers (Sting and Davey Boy Smith) and Dustin Rhodes against The Masters of the Powerbomb (Sid Vicious and Big Van Vader) and Harlem Heat (Kole and Kane).
 Rhodes and Vader started the match.
 After a back and forth match, Shockmaster entered in as the last entrant of the match and immediately put Kole in a Bearhug and Kole submitted to the hold, leading to Sting's team winning the match.